Muhlenberg College Copyright Policy

 - certain works produced by a federal government employee within the scope of his/her employment;

-- works which do not meet the copyright requirements of originality to qualify for copyright such as standard calendars, standard height/weight charts, rulers, etc.
+- works that do not meet the copyright requirements of originality to qualify for copyright such as standard calendars, standard height/weight charts, rulers, etc.

 For more information on copyright basics, including when works pass into the public domain, consult the Copyright Primer.